Pytal/deploy-env/README.md

 ``` bash
 npm add -g deploy-env
 ```
-> Note: `deploy-env` expects the Vercel CLI to be installed globally with `npm add -g vercel`
+> `deploy-env` expects the Vercel CLI to be installed globally with `npm add -g vercel`

 ## Usage